viniciustferreira/ai_hub/README.md

 # AiHub (WIP)

-This Gem allow yo to connect to a IA chat assistent (Gemini and Deepseek).
+This Gem allow yo to connect to a IA chat assistent (only Gemini and Deepseek for now).

 ## Installation

-This is not available on rubygems, its necessary to download this package and install with: `gem build ai_hub.gemspec && gem install ai_hub-0.1.0.gem` .

-After installing, its time to create the `.secrets` file on your rails project, running the `ai_hub_init` on console command on the root folder, filling the file with the kash keys and urls, and then running again to create the env variables with the data.
+Its time to create environment variables:
+Gemini:

+`AI_API_GEMINI_URL`

+obs: the key is part of the url.

+Deepseek:

+`AI_API_DEEPSEEK_URL` and `AI_API_DEEPSEEK_KEY`

+obs: deepseek require payment to access API for testing.

 ## Usage